boz-tcm/intro-to-fintech-challenge/README.md

     * Who are the founders of the company?

-        `The Company's founder is Joe Mansueto, who has served as Chairman of the board since inception, and as CEO from 1984 to 1996 and from 2000 to 2016 (SEC Annual Report, February 2023).`
+        `The Company's founder is Joe Mansueto, who has served as Chairman of the board since inception, and as CEO from 1984 to 1996 and from 2000 to 2016 (SEC Annual Report, February 2023).
+The Morningstar name was inspired by the last line of Henry David Thoreau's novel 'Walden', which the founder Joe Mansueto read in college:`
+        > `"The sun is but a morning star." - Henry David Thoreau (`*`Walden`*`, 1854)`

+        `(Morningstar Website - Our History.)`

     * How did the idea for the company (or project) come about?